- Live Rates

 A recent report showed that having too much debt is one of the most common reasons for mortgage denial in Washington State and elsewhere across the United States.
-Meanwhile, however, debt ratio limits have actually eased over the past few years.
-And mortgage denials are down overall.
+With too much debt on a person’s plate, it can be difficult to have enough money leftover to manage paying mortgage payments in full and on time every month.

-In October, the property information and analytics company CoreLogic published an in-depth report on mortgage denial rates.
-They used data obtained through the Home Mortgage Disclosure Act (HMDA) to measure denial rates from 2004 to 2017.
-They also identified the most common reasons for mortgage denial in the current economy.
+Property information and analytics company CoreLogic published an in-depth report on mortgage denial rates.
+They used data obtained through the Home Mortgage Disclosure Act (HMDA) to measure denial rates and also identified the most common reasons for mortgage denial in the current economy.

 One of the more positive trends identified by this study had to do with overall denial rates.
-As it turns out, mortgage loan denial rates “have steadily declined” over the last seven years.
-Nationwide, the rate was actually lower in 2017 than in 2004 (during the last housing boom).
+As it turns out, mortgage loan denial rates “have steadily declined” over the past few years.
+Nationwide, the rate is actually lower today than in 2004 (during the last housing boom).
 This means that a higher percentage of borrowers are getting approved for loans these days.

 But what about those who do get turned down for mortgage loans across Washington and nationwide?
 What are the most common reasons for denial these days?
 According to this study, the debt-to-income ratio was the most commonly reported issue that caused problems for borrowers.